BoyapatiShreeHarsha/Music-Player/README.md

 optimised the code
 added the modal-3

+### phase-2-5
+added a MINIPLAYER, so that we can hear music in background which we search for another songs used REDUX for this.

-going to implement the redux for the hover-player by monday
+going to add lyrics component by tonight.